Lockheed SR-71 Blackbird

-The Lockheed SR-71 "Blackbird" is a long-range, high-altitude, Mach 3+ strategic reconnaissance aircraft developed and manufactured by the American aerospace company Lockheed Corporation.
-It was operated by the United States Air Force (USAF) and NASA.
+The Lockheed SR-71 "Blackbird" is a retired long-range, high-altitude, Mach 3+ strategic reconnaissance aircraft that was developed and manufactured by the American aerospace company Lockheed Corporation.
+Its nicknames include "Blackbird" and "Habu".

-The SR-71 was developed as a black project from the Lockheed A-12 reconnaissance aircraft during the 1960s by Lockheed's Skunk Works division.
-American aerospace engineer Clarence "Kelly" Johnson was responsible for many of the aircraft's innovative concepts.
-The shape of the SR-71 was based on that of the A-12, which was one of the first aircraft to be designed with a reduced radar cross-section.
-Initially, a bomber variant of the A-12 was requested by Curtis LeMay, before the program was focused solely on reconnaissance.
-Mission equipment for the reconnaissance role included signals intelligence sensors, side looking airborne radar, and a camera; the SR-71 was both longer and heavier than the A-12, allowing it to hold more fuel as well as a two-seat cockpit.
-The SR-71 entered service in January 1966.
+The SR-71 was developed in the 1960s as a black project by Lockheed's Skunk Works division.
+American aerospace engineer Clarence "Kelly" Johnson was responsible for many of the SR-71's innovative concepts.
+Its shape was based on the Lockheed A-12, a pioneer in stealth technology with its reduced radar cross section, but the SR-71 was longer and heavier to carry more fuel and a crew of two in tandem cockpits.
+The SR-71 was revealed to the public in July 1964 and entered service in the United States Air Force (USAF) in January 1966.